 If you can get your hands on Italian gelato (denser than ice cream), the better.
 If not, good quality ice cream will do.
 Use a flavor that will go well with coffee.
 Remember that you are serving the ice cream and coffee in the same glass so the ice cream flavor shouldn’t clash with the flavor of the coffee.

-- freshly made espresso or strong brewed coffee
+- 1/2 cup espresso or strong brewed coffee freshly made

-- Place two small scoops of ice cream in a glass.
+- Place one to two scoops of ice cream in a glass.

 - Serve immediately.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.